Results benchmarking study digitization of operations of Italian companies

 How did you hear about us? *

-Search engines (Google, Bing, etc.)Newsletter or EmailSocial Networks (Facebook, Instagram, LinkedIn)Artificial Intelligence (ChatGPT, Gemini, etc.)Press articlesRecommendations from friends or colleaguesOnline advertising
+Search engines (Google, Bing, etc.)Newsletter or EmailSocial Media (Facebook, Instagram, LinkedIn)Artificial Intelligence (ChatGPT, Gemini, etc.)Press articlesRecommendations from friends or colleaguesOnline advertising